 Only a qualified attorney can evaluate the viability of a Benicar-related lawsuit.
 Such lawsuits may focus on the fact that the manufacturer, Daiichi Sankyo, failed to notify consumers and kept secret the risks associated with the drug.
 They will also focus on any serious or permanent injuries suffered by victims and the costs of medical care related to those injuries.
 Victims of this drug may have strong claims for restitution due to the manufacturer’s failures and negligence in this regard.

-For assistance with your Benicar case, click here to find Benicar attorneys near you or find attorneys in a different state.
+For assistance with your Benicar case, click here to find Benicar lawyers near you or find lawyers in a different state.